This article about British slang was published by the Great British Mag content team on 2 September, 2019

 Taking the piss – If you hear this being used it means one person is shocked at what another person is doing or saying.

-Tickety-boo – means OK and may have originated from a Hindi word meaning everything is fine.
-It’s one of those nice sounding words you will hear when someone wants to express everything is going exceptionally well.
+Tickety-boo – Means OK.
+This term may have originated from a Hindi word meaning “everything is fine.”
+It’s one of those nice-sounding words you will hear when someone wants to express everything is going exceptionally well.

-The offie - The off-licence is the equivalent to an American convenience store, licenced to sell alcohol.
+The offie – Short for “off-licence,” which is the equivalent to an American convenience store, licenced to sell alcohol.

-Up for it - slang for being enthusiastic/willing to participate.
+Up for it – Slang for being enthusiastic or willing to participate.
 For example: “I like bowling, I’m up for it tonight.”

-Under the cosh – is used when you feel under pressures or restricted.
+Under the cosh – Means to feel under pressure or restricted.
 For example: “She is under the cosh to deliver that project on time.”

-Vibe - is slang for feelings, atmosphere, mood.
-For example, you may go to a club and say “I like the vibe in here the music is reem.”
+Vibe – Slang for feelings, atmosphere, mood.
+For example, you may go to a club and say, “I like the vibe in here, the music is reem.”

-Watering hole – this is one of the many slang words for a pub
+Watering hole – One of the many slang words for a pub.

-Wonky – is another word for shaky or unstable.
+Wonky – Another word for shaky or unstable.
 You can use it to refer to a person or an object.
 For example you might say a chair has a wonky leg.

-Wangle – means to get or do something that is a bit devious.
-For example: “I wangled an extension on my essay by telling the lecturer my cat died.”
+Wrangle – Means to get or do something that is a bit devious.
+For example: “I wrangled an extension on my essay by telling the lecturer my cat died.”

-Wee - is a Scottish word for small.
-In England it’s a euphemism for urine.
-Confused?
-Don't be.
-If a Scottish person says they want a wee drink they want a whiskey.
-If an English person says they want a wee direct them to the nearest toilet!
+Wee – This one has two meanings.
+In Scotland, it means “small,” but in England it’s a euphemism for urine.
+If a Scottish person says they want a wee dram, they want a whiskey.
+If an English person says they want a wee, direct them to the nearest toilet!

 Wind-up – If you wind someone up it means you are teasing or taunting them.

-Yank my chain – if you tease someone about something they are sensitive about they could say to you “stop yanking my chain” to tell you to stop it.
+Yank my chain – If you tease someone about something they are sensitive about, they might say, “Stop yanking my chain,” to tell you to stop it.

-Catch a few Zzzzzzzzzz – is used when you want to go to sleep
+Catch a few Z’s – Is used when you want to go to sleep.